-5. If you are using a portable generator, always keep the key in the ignition and the generator off until you are ready to use it.
+5. If you use a portable generator, always keep the key in the ignition and the generator off until you are ready to use it.

-6. If you are using an electrician’s or contractor’s generator, make sure that it is labeled “off” when you are not using it.
+6. If you use an electrician’s or contractor’s generator, ensure it is labeled “off” when not using it.